Twisted Stomach or GDV in Dogs (symptoms and treatment)

 While your pooch might be predisposed to developing GDV, there are ways in which you can prevent the risk of the condition occurring, such as:

-- Feed your pet two small mornings rather than one large meal
+- Feed your pet two small meals rather than one large meal

 - Limit the amount of water after a large meal to prevent a significant expansion of the stomach